Name: Hale Isaac Appleman

 - Hale is left-handed.

-- Hale’s parents are named Richard Appleman and Ara Fitzgerald; and he has a brother named Jake, who is a sportswriter and the author of Brooklyn Bounce: The Highs and Lows of Nets Basketball’s Historic First Season in the Borough.
+- Hale’s parents are named Richard Appleman and Ara Fitzgerald; and he has an older brother named Jake, who is a sportswriter and the author of Brooklyn Bounce: The Highs and Lows of Nets Basketball’s Historic First Season in the Borough.

 - Gillian Zinser (actress from 90210) is his cousin on his father’s side.

 - Hale is good friends with actor Anthony Carrigan (Victor Zsasz on Gotham).

 - In 2011 and 2013, Hale was in two different adaptions of Romeo & Juliet, one a film and one on stage, portraying the character of Mercutio for both.

 - In 2016, Hale mentioned he writes music in his spare time and said he will hopefully one day “have the balls” to release it.